Machine learning with neural networks: Preprocessing the input data

+The stochastic-gradient algorithm is summarised in Algorithm \ref{bp_algorithm}.
+One feeds an input $\ve x^{(\nu)}$, updates the weights using (\ref{eq:w_update_general}), and iterates these steps until the energy function (\ref{eq:Hw}) is deemed sufficiently small.
+Note that the resulting weights and thresholds are not unique.
+In Figure \figref{C5S4XORWithHiddenGraph} all weights for the Boolean XOR function are equal to $\pm 1$.
+But the training algorithm \eqnref{C6S2GeneralRule} corresponds to repeatedly adding weight increments.
+This may cause the weights to grow.

+In practice, the stochastic gradient-descent dynamics may be too noisy.
+In this case it is better to average over a small number of randomly chosen patterns.
+Such a set is called {\em mini batch} , of size $m_B$ say.
+In {\em stochastic gradient descent with mini batches} one replaces Equations \eqnref{C6S2GeneralRule} and (\ref{eq:update_th}) by

+Sometimes the mini-batch rule is quoted with prefactors of $m_B^{-1}$ before the sums.
+The factors $m_B^{-1}$ can just be absorbed in the learning rate , but when comparing learning rates for different implementations one needs to check whether or not there are factors of $m_B^{-1}$ in front of the sums in Equation (\ref{eq:minibatch}).

+How does one select which inputs to include in a mini batch?
+This is discussed below, in Section \ref{sec:pprid}: at the beginning of each epoch, one randomly {\em shuffles} the sequence of the input patterns in the training set.
+Then the first mini batch contains patterns $\mu=1,\ldots,m_B$, and so forth.

+Common choices for the activation functions $g(b)$ are the {\em sigmoid} function or tanh: In both cases, the derivatives can be expressed in terms of the function itself:

+The second equality was used in Section \ref{sec:sc_mft}.
+The following short-hand notation for the derivative of the activation function $g(b)$ is common: $g'(b) \equiv \tfrac{{\rm d}}{{\rm d}b}g(b)$.
+As illustrated in Figure \figref{C6S1Saturation}, the activation functions (\ref{eq:activation_functions}) saturate at large values of $|b|$: their derivatives $g'(b)$ tend to zero.
+Since the backpropagation rule (\ref{eq:delta_gradients}) contains factors of $g'(b)$, this implies that the algorithm slows down if $|b|$ becomes too large.
+For this reason, the initial weights and thresholds should be chosen so that the local fields $b$ are not too large in magnitude, to avoid that $g'(b)$ becomes too small.
+A standard procedure is to take all weights to be initially randomly distributed, for example Gaussian with zero mean, and with a suitable variance.
+The performance of networks with many hidden layers ({\em deep} networks ) can be sensitive to the initialisation of the weights (Section \ref{sec:vg}).

+It is sometimes argued that the initial values of the thresholds are not so critical.
+The idea is that they are learned more rapidly than the weights, at least initially, and a common choice is to initialise the thresholds to zero.
+Section \ref{sec:vg} summarises a mean-field argument that comes to a different conclusion.

-\subsection{Preprocessing the input data}
+\section{Preprocessing the input data}

 It can be useful to preprocess the input data, although any preprocessing may remove information from the data.
-Nevertheless, it is usually advisable to rigidly shift the data so that its mean vanishes
+Nevertheless, it is usually advisable to shift the data so the mean of each component over all $p$ patterns vanishes: